Use of Social Media Sites by Social Care and Safeguarding Staff

 It is good practice, where enquiries are likely to include searches of social media sites, to make service-users generally aware of this fact by including this in the information which is given to them at the commencement of the process, for example at the commencement of the Assessment.

 In specific cases, social media searches, as with other forms of information-gathering for Assessment purposes, should generally take place with the consent of the subject, unless there are valid reasons to the contrary.
 There may be an 'overriding public interest' in obtaining and sharing information without explicit consent.
 This will depend on the circumstances of each case.
-For more information, please refer to your Confidentiality Policy.
+For more information, see: Confidentiality Policy.

 2.3 Covert/Overt Surveillance and the Regulation of Investigatory Powers Act 2000